Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ### Additional command switches for ansible-playbook

 There are some useful argument you can use with `ansible-playbook` command in many circumstances.
-Some are highlighted bellow but take a look at [The ansible-playbook documentation](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html) for complete list of options.
+Some are highlighted below but take a look at [The ansible-playbook documentation](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html) for complete list of options.

 * `-k` : Prompt for SSH password.
 Useful when no SSH keys have been deployed but needs to be th same on all hosts (prefer SSH whenever possible)
 * `-K` : Prompt for sudo password.
 Useful when the user used to connect to the machine is not root